 My Favorite Drum VSTs at a Glance

-Disclaimer: Links in the table below and throughout the article are affiliated — some with Sweetwater and some with Plugin Boutique.
+Disclaimer: Links in the table below and throughout the article are affiliated — some with Sweetwater, Plugin Boutique, Audio Modern, and Modern Producers.
 If you buy through one of these links, Drumming Review is compensated.
 With that said, I do my best never to mislead you into making a purchase.

 Best For Budget - One of my favorite libraries for rock and metal

 Editor's Choice - Incredible sounding drums with your choice of 18 Sound/Rhythm Paks